New Zealand–Ukraine relations: Sixth Labour Government, 2022-2023

-Following the outbreak of the Russian invasion of Ukraine in late February 2022, New Zealand joined other Western governments in condemning Russia's invasion and supporting Ukrainian sovereignty.
-In early March 2022, New Zealand joined 140 states in voting for United Nations General Assembly Resolution ES-11/1 which condemned the Russian invasion of Ukraine and demanded that Russia withdraw.
+When Russia invaded Ukraine in late February 2022, New Zealand joined other Western governments in condemning the invasion and supporting Ukrainian sovereignty.
+In early March 2022, New Zealand joined 140 states in voting for United Nations General Assembly Resolution ES-11/1, which condemned the invasion and demanded that Russia withdraw.
 That same day, New Zealand joined 39 other states that were parties to the Rome Statute in referring the Ukrainian situation to the Prosecutor of the International Criminal Court.

-On 9 March, the New Zealand Parliament unanimously passed legislation imposing autonomous sanctions on Russia in response to the invasion of Ukraine.
+On 9 March, the New Zealand Parliament unanimously passed legislation imposing autonomous sanctions on Russia in response to the invasion.
 On 21 March, New Zealand donated NZ$5 million in aid to the NATO (North Atlantic Treaty Organization) Trust Fund for Ukraine.
 On 28 March, New Zealand dispatched nine New Zealand Defence Force (NZDF) personnel to the United Kingdom and Belgium to assist with intelligence and military engagement work.
 In addition, the New Zealand Cabinet approved the use of the NZDF's open source intelligence capabilities to support NATO.

 On 11 April, New Zealand dispatched an NZDF C-130 Hercules transport plane and up to 50 troops to Europe for two months in support of Ukraine.
-In addition, the NZDF dispatched eight logistics specialists to support the International Donor Coordination Centre in Germany's efforts to distribute aid and supplies to Ukraine.
-In addition, New Zealand contributed NZ$7.5 million to support Ukraine's weapons procurement from Ukraine and NZ$4.1 million for the Ukrainian Main Directorate of Intelligence to obtain access to commercial satellite imagery.
+The NZDF also dispatched eight logistics specialists to support the International Donor Coordination Centre in Germany's efforts to distribute aid and supplies to Ukraine.
+New Zealand contributed NZ$7.5 million to support Ukraine's weapons procurement from Ukraine and NZ$4.1 million for the Ukrainian Main Directorate of Intelligence to obtain access to commercial satellite imagery.

-On 23 May, New Zealand dispatched a NZDF artillery training team consisting of about 30 personnel to the United Kingdom to help train Ukrainian military personnel operated L119 light field guns.
+On 23 May, New Zealand dispatched a NZDF artillery training team consisting of about 30 personnel to the United Kingdom to help train Ukrainian military personnel to operate L119 light field guns.

 On 27 June, Prime Minister Jacinda Ardern announced that New Zealand would contribute NZ$4.5 million worth of aid to the NATO Trust Fund including medical kits, fuel, communications equipment, and rations for the Ukrainian Army, bringing the total amount of New Zealand military assistance to Ukraine to $33 million.
 In addition, the Government dispatched a military officer to support the International Criminal Court's investigation into alleged Russian war crimes.
 New Zealand also contributed $1 million to the ICC Trust Fund for Victims and the ICC Office of the Prosecutor.
 In addition, the Government extended the deployment and number of New Zealand military and intelligence personnel assisting NATO forces in Western Europe.